 Tom Davidson Jr. is currently CEO and majority shareholder of Nisim International, a manufacturer of hair and skin care products distributed on a worldwide basis.
 Tom is also managing partner of Quarry Hill Partners a holding company for a diversified group of manufacturing companies.

 Tom has been the principal owner and operator of several other companies including Speedy Printing Centers, Quarry Hill Foundry Supplies, Optiplas films and Eco II plastics, Nutech Precision Metals, and Steelcraft Industries.

 Tom has served on several boards including Synergex (member of the audit committee) previously a TSE listed company, TearLab (member audit committee) previously listed on NASDAQ, Brandimensions, Balmshell inc, Steelcraft, Nutech Precision Metals (chairman), YPO Ontario Chapter (chapter chair), Canadian Franchise Association (chairman), Canadian Association of Family Enterprise, Ducks Unlimited Canada, Ocean Reef Rod and Gun (chairman), The Goodwood Club, Caledon Mountain Trout Club (chairman), Fishing Forever Foundation, and Angel Hair for Kids (chairman).

 Tom has a BS from Michigan State University in Geological Engineering.

 Stephen Frink is among the world’s most frequently published underwater photographers, with a career spanning four decades.
-He arrived in Key Largo in 1978 to open a small studio dedicated to underwater photo services, primarily renting cameras and processing E-6 slide film.
-Still, he soon began to receive assignments to photograph and write articles for the day’s consumer dive publications.
+He arrived in Key Largo in 1978 to open a small studio dedicated to underwater photo services, primarily renting cameras and processing E-6 slide film, and soon began to receive assignments to photograph and write articles for consumer dive publications.
 He worked as a photojournalist for Skin Diver magazine for 17-years, covering much of the Caribbean, Bahamas, and Florida Keys for the publication.
 Subsequently, he worked as the Director of Photography for Scuba Diving magazine.
-For the past 10 years, Stephen has been the publisher of Alert Diver Magazine, a beautiful coffee-table collectible magazine for the members of the Divers Alert Network.
+For the past 12 years, Stephen has been the publisher of Alert Diver Magazine, a beautiful coffee-table collectible magazine for the members of the Divers Alert Network.